EnFinlay/TIL/README.md

 # TIL
 An ongoing list of things I've learned.

+**April 16th, 2016**

+Not a complete one really, more of a gotcha that kicked me.  `express` and some mongo drivers call `toJSON` on objects they handle.
+So if you're overloading `toJSON` for whatever reason, you might be messing with how your data gets stored and transmitted.
+Don't know if this falls under common knowledge or not, but it messed up my day.

 **April 15th, 2016**

 There is a security vulnerability triggered by links that open a new tab (`target="_blank"`).
 Since the new tab has access to the the window that opened it through the `window.opener` object, the sandboxing between tabs that is mostly taken for granted, is broken.
 The solution is to add `relative="noreferrer"` to the link.